mtumilowicz/java12-fundamentals-hash-map-implementation-workshop/README.md

 * bitwise operation is usually preferred over division
 * last 4 bits will evaluate to any number from  0 to 15

+* suppose we use the size 17 instead
-You could make the size 17 instead.
-In that case, after subtracting 1 from it, you'd get 16 which is 10000 in binary.
+* 17 - 1 = 16 which is 10000 in binary
-Now you do a bit wise AND of a number with 16, you'll lose all bits of the number except the 5th bit from the end.
+* bitwise AND with 16 - you'll lose all bits except the 5th bit from the end
-So, regardless of the number you take, the array index will be either 16 or 0.
-That means you'd have lot of collisions, which in turn means poor performance.
-Instead of O(1) for retrieval, you'd need O(log n), because when collision occurs, all the nodes in a given bucket are going to be stored in a red black tree.
-Not only that.
+* so, regardless of the number you take, the bucket index will be either 16 or 0
+* that means you'd have lot of collisions, which in turn means poor performance
+* instead of `O(1)` for retrieval, you'd need `O(log n)` (when collision occurs, all the nodes in a given bucket are stored in a red black tree)
-In case you are using a ConcurrentHashMap in a multithreaded environmemt, you'd experience lot of synchronizations, because all the new additions will end up in a very small number of buckets (only two - 0 and 16 in the above case) and when you add new nodes in a bucket that already has other nodes, the bucket will be locked to avoid data inconsistancies due to modifications by multiple threads.
-Therefore, other threads trying to add new nodes need to wait until the current thread release the lock.
+* in case of `ConcurrentHashMap` in a multithreaded environment, you'd experience lot of synchronizations,
+* all the new additions will end up in a very small number of buckets (only two - 0 and 16 in the above case) and when you add new nodes in a bucket that already has other nodes, the bucket will be locked to avoid data inconsistencies due to modifications by multiple threads
+* therefore, other threads trying to add new nodes need to wait until the current thread release the lock